Syntax-Syndicate-Ltd/Project-Statement-Generator-Source-Code-/README.md

 SECRET_KEY=your-secret-key
 GROQ_API_KEY=your-api-key
 ```
-Follow these steps to get your API key:
+Follow these steps to get your API key (It's free don't worry !):

-Go to the official Groq Developer Portal:
+(I) Go to the official Groq Developer Portal:
 👉 https://console.groq.com/keys

-Sign up or log in with your account.
+(II) Sign up or log in with your account.

-Navigate to the API Keys section.
+(III) Navigate to the API Keys section.

-Click "Create New API Key" and copy it.
+(IV) Click "Create New API Key" and copy it.

-Open your project folder and locate the .env file (create one if it doesn't exist).
+(V) Open your project folder and locate the .env file (create one if it doesn't exist).

-Paste your key in the .env file like this:
+(VI) Paste your key in the .env file like this:

 ```
-GROQ_API_KEY=your-api-key-here
+GROQ_API_KEY=your-api-key-here(replace this with your api key)
 ```
 Save the file — you’re done! 🎉